tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   3. Action and request output is reviewed

-* The WrapAPI could be used to submit Quandl API requests via a web browser as well.
+* WrapAPI could be used to submit Quandl API requests via a web browser as well.
 WrapAPI could automate the process of copying and pasting the request URL into the browser.

 Before ending this activity, let students know that this is just the beginning in terms of available APIs for use.
 Ask if there are any questions prior to moving onto the next activity.

+---

 ### 2. Instructor Do: Review Homework (10 min)